 III C 3.
 Establishment of Positions for Indefinite-Term Faculty

 As in the case of permanent faculty positions, indefinite positions must be established prior to advertisement or personnel reclassification.
-To establish an indefinite position, a memo of request, position action, and a job description is addressed to the provost and routed through the normal administrative channels to the Budget Office and Office for Equal Opportunity.
+To establish an indefinite position, a memo of request, position action, and a job description is addressed to the provost and routed through the normal administrative channels to the Budget Office and Compliance & Civil Rights (CCR).
 The responsibility for final decisions about faculty positions resides with the provost and no action on those positions may be taken without the approval of that office or the appropriate designee.

 Periods of Appointment